oliverpaisley/Cancer-Shiny-App/README.md

-# Cancer-Shiny-App
+# Cancer Shiny App
-A Shiny app that creates time series of cancer data
+A Shiny app that creates time series plots of cancer data.